snu-lcbc/atom-in-SMILES/README.md

 <hr style="background: transparent; border: 0.2px dashed;"/>

 ## Installation
-It can be installed directly from the GitHub repository.
+It can be installed using pip.
 ```shell
 pip install atomInSmiles
 ```